My Experience with Column Systems

 The second version was made several years ago and since then I have further refined the enclosure and equalizer.
 It has now become a marketable system with a professionally made custom equalizer and high quality enclosure and grille.
 The system is now known as the IDS-25.
 It was a big hit at the Rocky Mountain Audio Fest and received excellent reviews from several prestigious organizations.
 The system is somewhat radical in design and its excellent performance has dispelled doubts about the behavior of this sort of system that are not well understood.
 Needless to say, I have applied the same principles that the system must both measure good and sound good in order to qualify as an acceptable loudspeaker.
 This is now the most accurate speaker I have designed.
 It has revitalized my appreciation of classical music and the incredible sound has brought tears to my eyes more than I would like to say.
 The IDS-25 has replaced my McIntosh XR290 triple column system.

 Several years have passed since my first listening experience to my single wide-range column system.
 I never cease to be amazed at the captivating sound, even in the first few seconds of listening.
+This system outperforms all of my earlier designs, whether it is a column or convention multi-way type.
+Here is truly a system that can deliver better sound reproduction and at levels equal to that which you would encounter at a concert hall.
 The sound quality becomes obvious seemingly regardless of the kind of program material that is played through them.
 Still, in the back of my mind, is the discrepancy between all of my years of conditioning to large woofers being needed for deep bass and then seeing nothing but small drivers.
 But even then, how much bass can these little drivers put out despite having a large combined effective area?
 Then, I keep reminding myself that there is also the acoustic gain of all of these little drivers working together in a column, 10dB of gain in all, making the system appear to be twice as loud and that is the equivalent of 10 times the power from an amplifier.
 Only 1 watt is needed to give performance equal to 10 watts and with no increase in distortion.
 Well, it’s one of those things where hearing is believing but it is nice to know that there is a scientific explanation and this is not just an illusion.
 I really think the solution is to place the speakers behind a curtain so the visual distraction is eliminated.
 I could even suggest placing a couple of subwoofers next to the columns but not connecting them.
 This could give some eye relief.

 OK, so this covers some of the bass performance but this is not what I initially hear.
 The system is a head turner.
 There is something about the sound that makes it more realistic.
 On first hearing, your attention is taken and you think—wait, what was that?
 There is more information in the sound than what you would expect from a pair of loudspeakers.
 For lack of words, I have called this coherence.
 The explanation is more difficult to visualize but I think it is very simply that all the frequencies are being radiated from the same place at the same time.
 Forget about vertical comb filter interference.
 You can’t hear it.
 If that were significant, you would hear sound coming from the entire column but, in fact, you hear it coming only from the area at your listening height.